SFDO-Tooling/sfdoc/architecture_docs.md

  3. Uploading: Individual articles and images are uploaded to WLMA and S3.

- 4. Review: Later, a documenation administrator can review changes in draft form on WLMA.
+ 4. Review: Later, a documentation administrator can review changes in draft form on WLMA.

  5. Publishing: When the administrator is happy, they can publish these articles so